 .

 As you must know we can parse the command line argument with the ParameterTool class.
 I will be using that to get the inputs.
-For the demo, I have passed the default values in the program.
+For the demo, I passed the default values in the program.

 ParameterTool param = ParameterTool.fromArgs(args);